ImChamZ/omdb-search-app/README.md

 ## Usage

-* In the main screen, type a movie title that you desired to search in the header search box.
+* In the main view, type a movie title that you desired to search in the header search box.
 * Click on the 'SEARCH' button which will list down the available result from the API.
 * Once the result is loaded you can view the details by cliking the 'DETAILS' button.